 Stroke Risk Reduction

-- Smoking doubles the risk for stroke: If you stop smoking today, your risk of stroke will decrease.
+- Smoking doubles the risk for stroke.
+If you stop smoking today, your risk of stroke will decrease.

-- Control your diabetes: Follow your physician’s recommendations carefully.
-Your physician can prescribe a nutrition program, lifestyle changes and medicine that can help control your diabetes.
+- Diabetes can be controlled.Follow your physician’s recommendations carefully.
+Your physician can discuss a nutrition program, lifestyle changes and medication that can help control your diabetes.